uml-ubicomp-2016-spring/ubicomp16-leapst/README.md

    * Learned that there are negative rotations in streetview and to do math on them it is easier to add 360 degrees if negative. <br />
    * Learned about tilt in streetview and might use them for tilting. <br />

+#Done 4/16/2016
+   * Fix the map so no red markers retain after panorama adjusts position
+   * Added tilting gesture for both hands
+   * Added grab and drag gesture for left hand

 #Progress:

 LeapMotion can talk to StreetView <br />